ROB-GNSS/GeodesyML_proposal/docs/Document.md

         </geo:license>
 ```

-In addition, we propose to introduce in `geo:Document` the new property `geo:keywords` to indicate descriptive keywords to be used as “filters” to identify the different pictures e.g. GNSS antenna, monument etc. (see also the complete [example below](https://docs.google.com/document/d/1Q225npBSBGWt7ZVQK4LjMIkUGFATwY0h6hfbihY2ogg/edit#heading=h.imcovxj2qjd1)):
+We also propose to introduce in `geo:Document` the new property `geo:keywords` to indicate descriptive keywords to be used as “filters” e.g., to identify the different pictures of GNSS antenna, monument etc., following the example of [SensorML](http://www.sensorml.com/sensorML-2.0/examples/description.html)

 ```xml
     <!-- Keywords to set up a filter for the attached documents -->